-Any director who has been appointed during the year must stand for election at the Company's next Annual General Meeting.
+Any Director appointed during the year must stand for election at the Company's next Annual General Meeting.

-In addition, one-third of the Board members (excluding the Managing Director and any director standing for election) must retire by rotation at every Annual General Meeting of the Company and may stand for re-election.
+In addition, one-third of the Board members (excluding the Managing Director and any Director standing for election) must retire by rotation at every Annual General Meeting of the Company and may stand for re-election.

-The Board's recommendation regarding the re-election of an existing director is not automatic and is contingent on their past performance, contribution to the Company, and the current and future needs of the Board and the Company.
+The Board's recommendation regarding the re-election of an existing Director is not automatic and is contingent on their past performance, contribution to the Company, and the current and future needs of the Board and the Company.

-Shareholders are provided with all material information in the Company's possession relevant to their decision as to whether to elect or re-elect a director.
+Shareholders are provided with all material information in the Company's possession relevant to their decision as to whether to elect or re-elect a Director.